Success in SaaS isn’t only about acquiring new customers. It's also about hanging onto (or retaining) the ones you've got.

 #7: Average revenue per user (ARPU)

-Average revenue per user, or ARPU, is the average amount of revenue that each subscriber generates over a specific period of time.
+Average revenue per user, or ARPU, is the average amount of revenue that each subscriber generates over a given period.
 It's a helpful metric for any business, but particularly relevant in SaaS, where subscribers can upgrade, purchase add-ons, or make repeat purchases of some other products.

 Tracking your ARPU over time is a good way to evaluate your growth but a word of warning: ARPU alone can be misleading.
 Use it in conjunction with other SaaS metrics.